Itz-fork/Mega.nz-Bot/README.md

 - `MEGA_EMAIL` - Fill this if you want to use your own Mega Account.
 This is your Mega account Email
 - `MEGA_PASSWORD` - Fill this if you want to use your own Mega Account.
 This is your Mega account Password

 ### With Heroku

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Itz-fork/Mega-Deployer)

 > Notice ⚠️:
-> Please read install notes in [Mega.nz-Deployer](https://github.com/Itz-fork/Mega-Deployer) on "How to deploy this bot on Heroku"
+> This (Main) repo doesn't contain the Dockerfile which is needed to deploy on Heroku.
+Please refer the [Deployment](https://github.com/Itz-fork/X-Bin-Patch#deployment) guide in-order to deploy this bot Heroku.

 ### With VPS/PC